jamielsharief/file-sync/README.md

 `FileSync` looks for keys using the extension based upon type of key that it needs  e.g. `.privateKey` and `.publicKey`.

-You need to generate a `private` key and save this on the client machine, save the `public` key on the server.
+You need to generate a `private` key and save this on the client machine, save the `public` key on the server in the keychain folder when you are creating instances.

 ### PHP